What happens next in Liz Truss vs Rishi Sunak leadership contest?

-Tory leadership: What happens next in Rishi Sunak vs Liz Truss contest?
+Tory leadership: What happens next in Liz Truss vs Rishi Sunak contest?

-Final two vying to be PM will make their case to Tory members
+Final two vying to be PM making their case to Conservative Party membership

-Rishi Sunak and Liz Truss will battle it out over the next six weeks to be the UK’s next prime minister after making it to the final stage of the Conservative Party leadership contest.
+Rishi Sunak and Liz Truss will battle it out over the next month to be the UK’s next prime minister after making it to the final stage of the Conservative Party leadership contest.

 The former chancellor and the foreign secretary finished in the top two places after five rounds of voting by Tory MPs, with Penny Mordaunt eliminated after a bitterly fought contest.